 The Vodden Report represents a body of research that has been undertaken to explore experiences of bullying on school buses.
 Led and co-ordinated by Paul Vodden, a dedicated campaigner to highlight the issues surrounding bullying on dedicated school buses, the project aims to highlight the issue of bullying on school buses.
 Their latest research project ‘The Vodden Report 3: An Agenda for change” was launched on the 16th September 2019.

-In this research that surveyed 94 school bus/coach drivers, 67.4% had witnessed bullying on their buses.
-Whilst many bus drivers were seeing bullying taking place on their buses, only 21% had received any advice or instructions about how to handle bullying or behaviour issues on their buses.
+In this study which surveyed 94 school bus and coach drivers, 67.4% reported witnessing bullying on their buses.
+However, despite this high prevalence, only 21% had received any guidance or training on how to handle bullying or behavior issues.

 Statutory guidance for local authorities 2023

-In June 2023, the revised Home to School Transport guidance clarified the responsibilities of local authorities in preventing bullying on home to school transport and stated that local authorities should collaborate with schools to promote good behaviour on school travel, and ensure drivers and passenger assistants have received any training they need to manage children’s behaviour while travelling.
+The revised Home-to-School Travel guidance clarifies the responsibilities of local authorities in preventing bullying on home-to-school transport and states that local authorities should collaborate with schools to promote good behaviour on school travel, and ensure that drivers and passenger assistants receive any training they need to manage children’s behaviour while travelling.

 Local authorities and schools should work together to: